ratt-ru/rodrigues/web-kat/README.md

 -----
-A telescope antenna table [CASA Table; MeerKAT antenna table comes with the repo] An input fits file [find one at aretha:/home/makhathini/ska-sa/ceiling-kat/hi-kat/eds_skies/LADUMA_combined_0.02_0.04.fits] A configuration file for the simulation [an example file is provided as part of the repo; meerkat_sims.cg]
+A telescope antenna table [CASA Table; MeerKAT antenna table comes with the repo] An input fits file [find one at aretha:/home/makhathini/ska-sa/ceiling-kat/hi-kat/eds_skies/LADUMA_combined_0.02_0.04.fits] A configuration file for the simulation [an example file is provided as part of the repo; webkat_default.cg]

 Note
 -----